 In its annual report covering 2015 Human Rights Watch stated that "Starting in July, authorities launched a new wave of investigations into hundreds of Kurdish political party officials and activists, including mayors, detaining many on terrorism charges, including in cases where the evidence consisted of non-violent political association and involvement in peaceful protests or press conferences".
-1009
+1470

 Amnesty International in its annual report covering 2015 found "Following deadly PKK attacks in September, nationalist mob attacks swept Turkey, mainly targeting Kurds and their property as well as offices of the Kurdish rooted, left-wing Peoples' Democratic Party (HDP).
 The Ministry of the Interior reported on the deaths of two members of the public, injuries to 51, and damage to 69 political party buildings and 30 homes and businesses.
 The HDP reported that over 400 attacks had taken place, including 126 370 on their offices".
 The same source further noted that "Prosecutions targeting Kurdish political activists for alleged membership of the Plinked Kurdistan Communities Union remained pending, following the 2014 abolition of the anti-terrorism and organized crime courts with special powers.
 Waves of detentions took place after the eruption of violence between the PKK and state forces in July.
 By late August it was estimated that more than 2,000 people had been detained for alleged links to the PKK, while over 260 were remanded in pre-trial detention".
-The same source further property as well as wel
+The same source further noted that we have a supplied to the pkk and state forces in July.
+By late August it was estimated that more than 2,000 people had been detained for alleged links to the PKK, while over 260 were remanded in pre-trial detention".

 Freedom House similarly noted in its annual report covering 2015 that "in September and October [2015] there were some 200 attacks by civilian mobs against offices of the HDP [Kurdish Peoples' Democratic Party, which the AKP [Ruling Justice and Development Party] and nationalist parties accused of being a political wing of the PKK [Kurdistan Workers' Party].
 Over 40 HDP mayors were arrested or removed from office".
 The source expanded and reported that "some members of pro-Kurdish parties have been arrested for alleged links to the PKK, and the HDP was subjected to violence and intimidation during 2015, including bombings attributed to IS and hundreds of attacks on HDP offices surrounding the elections.
 After the cease-fire between the government and the PKK collapsed in July [2015], officials accused the HDP of being a proxy for the PKK.
 Erdoğan called for any HDP lawmakers with PKK ties to be prosecuted, but he stopped short of urging the closure of the party itself.
 Critics alleged that the AKP government was using its battle with the PKK to weaken its political opponents and reverse its June defeat.
-Between the June and November elections, roughly 500 HDP members and officials, including over 20 elected mayors, were taken into custody on terrorism charges".
-1013
+Between the June and November elections, roughly